HomeTaxesTax relief

 How does tax relief work in Ireland?

 Irish tax relief is based on your income tax band, which is 20% or 40%.
 In some cases, however, it is limited to the standard 20% rate.
-Tax relief on medical expenses, for example, is always calculated at 20% (with the exception of nursing home expenses).
+Tax relief on medical expenses, for example, is always calculated at 20% (with the exception of nursing home expenses, which can be claimed at your highest rate of tax).
 Say you’re a parent and you’ve paid €200 for prescriptions for your children.
 Provided they were prescribed by a doctor, you could get a maximum of €40 back (€200 x 20%).

 Am I eligible to claim tax relief?

-One way that you’re eligible to claim tax relief is if you use your own money to purchase things needed solely for business purposes.
-If you’re self-employed, you can make claims on expenses you’ve incurred to run your business, but you cannot claim tax relief if your employer pays for your expenses.
+One way that you’re eligible to claim tax relief is if you use your own money to purchase items needed solely for business purposes.
+If you’re self-employed, you can claim expenses you’ve incurred to run your business, as long as an employer has not already reimbursed you.

-Furthermore, you receive tax relief as an older person, based on the income tax bracket you’re in.
-It’s worth looking into your pension documents to check whether you need to do this yourself or whether your pension provider does it for you.
+You may also receive tax relief as an older person, based on the income tax bracket you’re in.
+It’s worth reviewing your pension documents to check whether you need to do this yourself or whether your pension provider does it for you.

-You’re also entitled to tax relief on the following:
+You may also be eligible for tax relief on the following:

 • Medical expenses, such as private healthcare